 Our hotel sits right on the waterfront of Portage Lake, a partially natural, partially manmade waterway that cuts across the Keweenaw Peninsula, making the Keweenaw effectively an island.
 A lift-bridge makes it possible for large ships to pass.
 We plan to meet on the porch for introductions, have dinner, and then with luck we watch the sunset over the lake—a great start to the trip!

-We start the day with an optional early morning nature excursion to the Pilgrim River mouth right in Houghton.
-The boardwalks through the marshes here sometimes yield views of waterbirds at very close range.
+We start the day with an optional early morning birding trip to the Pilgrim River mouth right in Houghton.
+The boardwalks through the marshes here offer great birding for land and waterbirds at very close range.
 We then return to hour hotel for breakfast, after which we set off to explore the many highlights of the Keweenaw Peninsula, taking in natural and cultural sites.
 Few realize that the Copper Rush here brought in 10 times the fortune of California’s Gold Rush.
 Today the story is told by abandoned mines and ghost towns, all part of the Keweenaw National Historic Park, part of our National Park system.
 The sites of the Park are scattered across the whole peninsula with excellent signs and interpretation of life here during the copper mining boom.
 If we drove straight through it’s an hour up to Copper Harbor—we take most of the day to do it.

 There are picturesque lighthouses, several nature reserves where we walk the trails, the Quincy Mine, the legendary Keweenaw Snow Thermometer, and in Calumet we take a look at the excellent displays and a local Theater/Opera House (circa 1900) built of gorgeous Jacobsville red sandstone.
 We have lunch at a historic restaurant right in town.